 There is absolutely no way I would attempt this again — in either direction — before April 1st due to snow and ice and the probability of chains needed on many sections.
-I was lucky this time — in a Florida car, no less — to dodge weather both in front and behind me.
+I was lucky this time, in a Florida car, no less, to dodge really heavy weather both in front and behind me.

 The Gorge is completely black at night, curvy, head-on traffic, and not where you want to be when exhausted.
+Don’t do it.

 Next morning, I wanted to see the spot where Louis and Clark passed the Chinook burial island — reportedly where many natives were entombed in canoes — something like 47 or so — silently perched up on rocks overlooking the river.
 It’s called Sepulchar Island visible from Memaloose State Park east of The Dalles.
 Some western dude later erected a huge marble obelisk to himself just visible to the right of the tree below; you have to wonder.

 I think what I learned on this trip was to not count miles but each day just go as far as possible without losing control.
 It’s an odd feeling when you are driving solo how far you can push yourself; there are just certain points where you can’t go any further.

 Thanks much for the great number of friends and family who helped make this journey possible.
 There is a certain sense of accomplishment in perseverance.
 The best, of course, is remembering it all — one city after the next — and getting ready to go back to my favorite places again.
-Perhaps traveling the country solo is better not in a car heavily loaded with furniture at the end of winter, but good memories none-the-less.
+Perhaps traveling the country solo is better not in a car heavily loaded with furniture without snow tires at the end of winter, but good memories none-the-less.

 Namaste Portland.
 Safely home in one piece.
 I don’t even want to think about the laundry, mail, or the refrigerator, just s-l-e-e-p…